ETHICAL Elephant CAMPS in Asia

 Experiences

-• Elephant Feeding feed elephants with banana and sugar cane
+• Elephant Feeding prepare and feed elephants

 • Elephant Bathing bathe and brush the elephants